 Shipshewana Flea Market (345 S. Van Buren St)

-Though technically not in Indianapolis, this nearby flea market and auction house has over 900 vendors selling everything you didn’t know you needed.
+Though technically not in Indianapolis, this nearby flea market and the auction house has over 900 vendors selling everything you didn’t know you needed.
 It’s a sight not to be missed.

 Bankers Life Stadium (125 S Pennsylvania St)